CSI: Vegas: Development

 Following the airing of the series finale of CSI: Crime Scene Investigation in 2015, series creator Anthony E. Zuiker said the future of the characters would be that "Grissom and Sara ... [would still be] sailing the oceans, ... saving the environment, ... [would have] children, and they would dedicate their lives to the betterment of humanity. ...
 Catherine would still be running the crime lab, ...
 [Brass] probably would retire, ... and DB probably is working in the private sector in Washington DC.
 And I think that all these characters would still have their toe in the crime water."

 Soon after the cancellation of the last series in the franchise, CSI: Cyber, in 2016, it was announced that the producers were open to reviving the franchise.
 The CBS Entertainment president at the time, Glenn Geller, said, "We are incredibly proud of all CSI shows.
 It may come back in another incarnation."
 On February 10, 2020, it was announced that an event series sequel to CSI: Crime Scene Investigation was being discussed, from Jason Tracey, CBS Studios, and Jerry Bruckheimer Television, with Tracey, Jerry Bruckheimer, and Jonathan Littman as executive producers.

 On August 10, 2020, it was announced that the series was still in development, now titled CSI: Vegas, with the original star of CSI: Crime Scene Investigation, William Petersen, set to executive produce alongside Tracey, Bruckheimer, Littman, KirstieAnne Reed, Zuiker, Craig O'Neill, and Cynthia Chvatal.
 In February 2021, the series was nearing a formal straight-to-series order.
 It was also announced that although it is being billed as an event series, it could become an ongoing series airing multiple seasons.

 On March 31, 2021, it was announced that CSI: Vegas had officially been ordered to series, with Uta Briesewitz directing the pilot.
 On December 15, 2021, CBS renewed the series for a second season.
 CBS Entertainment president Kelly Kahl confirmed that the second season will be longer than 13 episodes, although the network currently has "not done a final tally yet".
 In October 2022, Anthony E. Zuiker teased that the second season will consist of at least 17 episodes.
 It was later revealed that the season would comprise 21 episodes in total.
-On February 21, 2023, CBS renewed CSI: Vegas for a third season, which has premiered on February 18, 2024, consisting only 10 episodes.
+On February 21, 2023, CBS renewed CSI: Vegas for a third season, which premiered on February 18, 2024, consisting only 10 episodes.
 On April 19, 2024, CBS canceled the series after three seasons.